vedantgattani/DEWPAT/README.md

 #### Examples

+- Compute all the complexity measures for a single input image and output the data to a .csv file:

+  `python img_complexity.py eg.png >output.csv

+- Compute all the complexity measures for all images in a folder and output the data to a .csv file:

+  `python img_complexity.py folder >output.csv

 - Compute all the complexity measures for a single input image, as well as visualizing the contributions of each pixel for the local pixelwise entropy measure:

   `python img_complexity.py eg.png --show_local_covars`